coolcarly/coolcarly.github.io/docs/phd/side-projects/index.md

 Yes, dreaming.
 I can’t tell you how often I have thoughts about DArp.
 When I’m running, when I’m cooking, when I am in bed….
 This was stored in my idea notebook for quite sometime, and finally today, as a Friday treat, I decided to do this reaction.

-I think if it works it will be great and Pawel has often said to methat it is never too late to do something cool.
-Damia and David disagree and say that I should focus on finishing my thesis.
-Me, I say that I am going to work on it as a side project, because it makes me excited to do polymer synthesis again!
-They don’t need to know 😊
+I think if it works it will be great and my supervisor has often said to methat it is never too late to do something cool.

 ### 15.5.23
 I skipped #paddling this morning to go to the lab and workup the polymer that was reacting over the weekend via D(H)Arp.
 I was so excited when I saw that the solution was purple (this is a good indication that the polymer is present)!
 I poured the solution into water to precipitate it, then in methanol.
 The UV-vis spectroscopy showed that the polymer could oxidise with Cu[ClO<sub>4</sub>]<sub>2</sub> and in DCM which is a good sign.
 The polarising optical microscope showed that this polymer displayed some crystallinity.
 So far it is a good sign.
 Currently, I sit in a classroom for CHEM103 teaching and I am so excited to head back to the lab to do more characterisations of this polymer.
 I am in love!!! 😍😍😍😍